China launches main part of its 1st permanent space station

-The Tianhe, or “Heavenly Harmony," module blasted into space atop a Long March 5B rocket from the Wenchang Launch Center on the southern island province of Hainan, marking another major advance for the country’s space exploration program.
+The Tianhe, or “Heavenly Harmony," module blasted into space atop a Long March 5B rocket from the Wenchang Launch Center on the southern island province of Hainan, marking another major advance for the country’s space exploration.

-The launch begins the first of 11 missions necessary to construct and provision the station and send up a three-person crew by the end of next year.
+The launch begins the first of 11 missions necessary to complete, supply and crew the station by the end of next year.

 China’s space program has also recently brought back the first new lunar samples in more than 40 years and expects to land a probe and rover on the surface of Mars later next month.

-Minutes after the launch, the fairing opened to expose the Tianhe atop the the core stage of the rocket, with the characters for “China Manned Space” emblazoned on its exterior.
-Soon after, it separated from the rocket, which will orbit for about a week before falling to Earth.
+Minutes after the launch, the fairing opened to expose the Tianhe atop the core stage of the rocket, with the characters for “China Manned Space” emblazoned on its exterior.
+Soon after, it separated from the rocket, which will orbit for about a week before falling to Earth, and minutes after that, opened its solar arrays to provide a steady energy source.

 The core module is the section of the station where astronauts will live for up to six months at a time.
 Another 10 launches will send up two more modules where crews will conduct experiments, four cargo supply shipments and four missions with crews.